 Choosing a car seat for your little one can be a tough decision.
 You want to make sure they are comfortable and, most importantly, safe.
-When it comes to how to choose a car seat, there are a few main factors to consider.
+When it comes to choosing a car seat, there are a few main factors to consider.

-Not only are there several different types of baby car seats, but there are also several for toddlers and older children.
+There are several different types of baby car seats, but there are also several for toddlers and older children.

 From when to place a child forward-facing to when to move to a booster seat, this handy guide will cover everything you need to know about car seat safety and how to choose the right car seat for your child.

 If you want to learn about the best car seats for a baby with reflux, check out toddler.
 Guide for more information.

 Choosing a child car seat is an important decision in your baby’s life.
 To start, the most critical factor in choosing a car seat is determining your baby’s weight, height, and age.